PhilT/arch_installer/README.md

 Before partition creation all commands and output is sent to `/tmp/install.log`.
 Once the partition is mounted the log file is moved to `/mnt/home/user/install.log`.
 On a `dryrun` logging is simply sent to the `~/install.log`.

+While running the install script open another terminal and ssh in then tail both files.
+Change `phil` to what you specified for `NEWUSER`:

+    tail -f /tmp/install.log /mnt/home/phil/install.log

 ## Development